-Nose Surgery (Rhinoplasty)Performed by Dr. Anna Wooten of Beleza Plastic Surgery in Pittsburgh
+Nose Surgery (Rhinoplasty)Performed by Dr. Anna Wooten of Beleza Plastic Surgery

 The shape of your nose can define the appearance of your entire face.
 Cosmetic nose surgery, or rhinoplasty, can help to improve the size and shape of your nose, as well as its relationship to the rest of your face.

-A similar procedure, Septoplasty, is non-cosmetic plastic surgery designed to restructure the inside of your nose in order to allow for better breathing.
+A similar procedure, septoplasty, is non-cosmetic plastic surgery designed to restructure the inside of your nose in order to allow for better breathing.
 In many cases, this can be covered by a patient’s insurance carrier.
 Often, these two procedures are combined for patients who want to correct both their inner breathing pathways as well as the outward appearance of their nose.

 Before and After